glazerscunning/King-Pools/wp-content/plugins/wp-file-upload/readme.txt

 7. A screenshot of the file browser.

 == Changelog ==

+= 3.2.0 =
+* added option in plugin's settings to relax CSS rules so that plugin inherits theme styling
+* modifications in html and css of editable subfolders feature to look better
+* modifications in html and css of prompt message when a required userdata field is empty
+* PLUGINDIR was replaced by WP_PLUGIN_DIR so that the plugin can work for websites where the contents dir is other than wp-content
+* fixed bug that was not allowing Shortcode Composer to launch when the shortcode was too big
+* fixed bug that was causing front-end file list not to work properly when no instance of the plugin existed in the same page / post

+= 3.1.2 =
+* important bug detected and fixed that was stripping slashes from post or page content when updating the shortcode using the shortcode composer

+= 3.1.1 =
+* the previous version broke the easy creation of shortcodes through the plugin's settings in Dashboard and it has been corrected, together with some improvements

+= 3.1.0 =
+* an important feature (front-end file browser) has been added in professional version 3.1.0
+* added port number support for uploads using ftp mode
+* corrected bug that was not showing correctly in file browser files that were uploaded using ftp mode
+* eliminated confirmbox warning showing in page when website's DEBUG mode is ON
+* eliminated warning: "Invalid argument supplied for foreach() in ...plugins/wordpress-file-upload-pro/lib/wfu_admin.php on line 384"
+* eliminated warning: "Notice: Undefined index: postmethod in /var/www/wordpress/wp-content/plugins/wordpress-file-upload-pro/lib/wfu_functions.php on line 1348"
+* eliminated warnings in plugin's settings in Dashboard

+= 3.0.0 =
+* major version number has advanced because an important feature has been added in Pro version (logged users can browse their uploaded files through their Dashboard)
+* several code modifications in file browser to make the plugin more secure against hacking, some functionalities in file browser have slightly changed
+* new file browser cannot edit files that were not uploaded with the plugin and it cannot edit or create folders
+* upload path cannot be outside the wordpress installation root
+* files with extension php, js, pht, php3, php4, php5, phtml, htm, html and htaccess are forbidden for security reasons

+= 2.7.6 =
+* added functionality in Dashboard to add the plugin to a page automatically
+* fixed bug that was not showing the Shortcode Composer because the plugin could not find the plugin instance when the shortcode was nested in other shortcodes

+= 2.7.5 =
+* added German and Greek translation

+= 2.7.4 =
+* added Serbian translation thanks to Andrijana Nikolic from http://webhostinggeeks.com/
+* bug fix with %blogid%, %pageid% and %pagetitle% that where not implemented in notification emails
+* in single button operation selected files are removed in case that a subfolder has not been previously selected or a required user field has not been populated
+* bug fixed in single file operation that allowed selection of multiple files through drag-and-drop
+* bug fixed with files over 1MB that got corrupted when maintaining files with same filename
+* dummy (test) Shortcode Composer button removed from the plugin's Settings as it is no longer useful
+* added support for empty (zero size) files
+* many code optimizations and security enhancements
+* fixed javascript errors in IE8 that were breaking upload operation
+* code improvements to avoid display of session warnings
+* added %username% in redirect link
+* added option in plugin's Settings in Dashboard to select alternative POST Upload method, in order to resolve errors like "http:// wrapper is disabled in the server configuration by allow_url_fopen" or "Call to undefined function curl_init()"
+* added filter action wfu_after_upload, where the admin can define additional javascript code to be executed on user's browser after each file is finished

+= 2.7.3 =
+* important bug fix in Pro version
+* added wfu_before_email_notification filter
+* corrected bug not showing correctly special characters (double quotes and braces) in email notifications

+= 2.7.2 =
+* important bug fix in Pro version, very slight changes in free version

+= 2.7.1 =
+* fixed bug with faulty plugin instances appearing when Woocommerce plugin is also installed
+* Upload of javascript (.js) files is not allowed for avoiding security issues
+* fixed bug with medialink and postlink attributes that were not working correctly
+* when medialink or postlink is activated, the files will be uploaded to the upload folder of WP website
+* when medialink or postlink is activated, subfolders will be deactivated
+* added option in subfolders to enable the list to populate automatically
+* added option in subfolders the user to be able to type the subfolder
+* wfu_before_file_check filter can modify the target path (not only the file name)

 = 2.7.0 =
 * corrected bug when deleting plugin instance from the Dashboard